Joe Fig (American, b. 1968)

 December 14, 2013 - March 9, 2014

 Have you ever wished you could spy on artists engaged in the process of creation?
 Be a fly on the wall of their studios?
-Come see Inside the Artists' Studios: Small-Scale Views, celebrating a three-decade long Bruce Museum holiday tradition, an exhibition of “small scale" constructions - in this case, artists looking at artists.
+Inside the Artists' Studios: Small-Scale Views celebrates a three-decade long Bruce Museum holiday tradition, an exhibition of “small scale" constructions - in this case, artists looking at artists.
 Exhibited are works that spotlight the artists' individual investigations and analyses of the creative process in three-dimensional miniature constructions as well as in painting, printmaking, and photography.

 Learn more about educational programs related to the exhibition.

 Joe Fig, a Connecticut-based painter and sculptor, began exploring artist's working methods by interviewing over 50 artists, asking the same 15 questions of each.
 He then created meticulously crafted small-scale sculptures of the artists at work in their studios, as well as screen prints and paintings.
 Fig's intimate views into the working process appeal to the viewer's desire to sneak a peek into the creative process.

 Richard Haas, a Wisconsin-born painter, began creating dioramic boxes in the 1960s as an exploration of the artist's studio environment, often those seen in Old Masters paintings.
 In 1968 he went to NYC and never left, renting a studio in the then-gritty SoHo, where he depicted the artists, architects, and architecture that reflected influences in his own practice.
 That work culminatied in his first SoHo exhibition in 1972, which included prints, drawings, and boxes of studios of artistic icons and his contemporaries as well as views from his own 12-foot studio windows at the corner of Broome and Grand Streets.